binbytes/nuxt-chat-app/README.md

-# nuxt-chat-app
+# Chat Application Frontend

-> An web chat application built using nuxtjs
+> An frontend of chat application built using nuxt.js

 ## Build Setup